-- (a) be submitted and signed by your own medical practitioner in attendance, and indicate the date on which you sought attention; - (b) certify unambiguously to a specified illness or medical disability for a definite period; - (c) indicate the degree of your incapacity, and express a professional opinion as to the effect of your illness on your ability to take an examination.
+- (a) be submitted and signed by your own medical practitioner and indicate the dates on which you sought attention; - (b) certify unambiguously a specified illness or medical disability for a definite period; - (c) indicate the degree of your incapacity, and express a professional opinion as to the effect of your illness on your ability to take an examination.

 Certificates in connection with annual or supplementary examinations should be submitted prior to the examinations, unless the illness or misadventure takes place during the currency of the examinations, in which case the evidence must be forwarded as soon as practicable, and in any case before the close of the examination period.
-There is a special form available at the Student Centre for submission with medical certificates.
+There is a special form available at the Student Centre and at the Student Health Service for submission with medical certificates